liamwalsh1980/Milestone-Project-2/TESTING.md

 ### Navigation bar menu
 #### Full screen navigation bar
-* On big screens the navigaton bar has page titles.
-Any page title thats hovered over increases slightly in size.
-I tested different options i.e. underlining the selected page, however, instead i dediced to go for different colors on pages selected or hovered over as well as the size increase as mentioned.
+* On big screens the navigation bar has page titles.
+Any page title that's hovered over increases slightly in size.
+I tested different options i.e., underlining the selected page, however, instead I decided to go for different colors on pages selected or hovered over as well as the size increase as mentioned.

 ![Image template](assets/images/readme/testing/nav-bar/navigation-bar.png)

 ![Image template](assets/images/readme/testing/nav-bar/navigation-bar-highlighted.png)

 #### Hamburger navigation bar
-* When testing the navigation bar i wanted to make sure that it collapses into a hamburger menu (3 horizontal bars) on smaller screens.
+* When testing the navigation bar I wanted to make sure that it collapses into a hamburger menu (3 horizontal bars) on smaller screens.
 This is common practice to have and offers the user the option to look and click onto another page within the website.

 ![Image template](assets/images/readme/testing/nav-bar/hamburger-menu-collapsed.png)

 ![Image template](assets/images/readme/testing/nav-bar/hamburger-menu-open.png)

-* On smaller mobile screen sizes i needed to adjust the size of the logo text and hamburger navbar to fit as the hamburger menu.
-I used media queries to to acheive this.
+* On smaller mobile screen sizes I needed to adjust the size of the logo text and hamburger navbar to fit as the hamburger menu.
+I used media queries to achieve this.

     ![Image template](assets/images/readme/testing/nav-bar/hamburger-menu-without-media-queries.png)